-This is an area where people struggle.
+This is a common area where people struggle when they are overwhelmed with pain.
 Terribly.
 Although that’s understandable, this is a necessity for anybody’s survival.
 This is where our resilience needs to kick in.
 I find that the more you do this, the more it will become a reflex for you.
 Naturally, even if you’re the most positive person in the world – you will still have those days where you struggle to encourage yourself.

 So how can you achieve this?
 By reminding yourself of the trials you have overcome in the past.
 Warrior, don’t neglect the fact that you are a warrior; that means you’ve been fighting and surviving!
 If you cannot recall anything you have survived, I am reminding you right now that you have survived life.
 You have survived everything that has been thrown at you – yet you’re still here.
 Hold on to that.